All non-Australian citizens travelling to Australia require a visa.

 From overseas you will arrive at Sydney (Kingsford Smith) Airport Terminal 1.
 From other cities in Australia you will arrive at Sydney Airport Terminal 2 or Terminal 3.
-Sydney airport is about 10km away from the University of New South Wales (UNSW) or the city.
+Sydney airport is about 14km away from the University of Technology, Sydney (UTS).

-From all terminals of the airport to UNSW: a taxi ride would take 20-30 minutes and should cost around $40.
+From all terminals of the airport to UTS: a taxi ride would take 40 minutes and should cost around $50.
 All taxis are licenced and all journeys are metered.
-Alternatively, bus 400 in the direction of Bondi Junction travels up Anzac Parade and stops opposite UNSW.
-The journey takes about 40 minutes and costs about $3.50.

 From all terminals of the airport to the city: the Airport Link train runs regularly and takes about 15 minutes to reach Central Station.
-From there you can take the City Circle train to all central destinations.
+From there you can walk to UTS or you can take the City Circle train to all central destinations.

 Opal cards can be obtained and topped up at outlets such as newsagencies and convenience stores.
 Opal card fares are automatically calculated and deducted from your card based on where you tap on to where you tap off.
 You can purchase an Opal single bus ticket from the driver on board, with the exception that some bus routes are PrePay (cashless) at all times while some bus stops are PrePay at certain times of the day.